gotoz/runq/README.md

 NET_RAW SETFCAP SETGID SETPCAP SETUID SYS_CHROOT`

 See `man capabilities` for a list of all available capabilities.
-Additional Capabilities can be added to the whitelist at container start:
+Additional Capabilities can be added to the white list at container start:
 ```
 docker run --cap-add SYS_TIME --cap-add SYS_MODULE ...`
 ```